bhakes/bhakes.github.io/menu/quotes.md

 I like quotes.
 I sometimes write them down if I really like them.
 These are list of quotes I wrote down at some point, and thought we also good enough to repost here.
 Enjoy!

+### On Writing
+* "Short words are best and the old words when short are best of all." - Winston Churchill

 ### On Software Development
 * "Don't worry about what anybody else is going to do.
 The best way to predict the future is to invent it." - Alan Kay
 * "The first 90 percent of the code accounts for the first 90 percent of the development time.
 The remaining 10 percent of the code accounts for the other 90 percent of the development time.
 (The 90/90 Rule)" — Tom Cargill, Bell Labs